btc-z/btc-z.github.io/docs/index.md

 ## Bitcoin as a store of value

-> "It is the mark of an educated mind to be able to entertain a thought without accepting it." - Artistotle
+> "It is the mark of an educated mind to be able to entertain a thought without accepting it."
+>
+> \- Artistotle

-Because of the prevalent Malthusian beliefs that resource is scarce, arguments against Bitcoin as a store of value can be formulated as the following:
+Because of the prevalent Malthusian beliefs that resource is scarce, arguments against Bitcoin are many.
+We will examine a few popular ones:

-- Many physical assets like gold or silver are equally scarce and take great human efforts to produce, so these physical assets provide stronger vehicles to store value than Bitcoin OR
-- Bitcoin lacks intrinsic value OR
+- Bitcoin lacks intrinsic value
-- Bitcoin's price is highly volatile OR
+- Bitcoin's price is highly volatile
 - Bitcoin ownership is most concentrated and held by a small number of individuals and entities, often known as "whales"

-We shall entertain and examine each of these thoughts carefully.
+### Intrinsic Value

+> "The real price of every thing, what every thing really costs to the man who wants to acquire it, is the toil and trouble of acquiring it."
+>
+> \- The Wealth of Nations, Adam Smith (1776)

+No one has better explained the intrinsic value of money than Adam Smith: the intrinsic value of money is closely related to the difficulty of obtaining it.
+He insightfully pointed out, "The harder it is to obtain, the more expensive it is.
+Conversely, what can be easily obtained is relatively cheap."
+This view profoundly reveals the relationship between the value of money and the cost of production or acquisition.

+In this context, we can understand why quickly printing banknotes leads to currency devaluation.
+When governments turn on their  "money printers" through quantitative easing policies, the supply of money increases rapidly, and the difficulty of obtaining money decreases, thereby reducing the intrinsic value of money and increasing the risk of inflation, which we all witnessed in the past year.

+History is a carousel on which humanity rides, endlessly repeating its cycles, yet each time surprised by the familiar view.
+Looking back at history, all of the following events have one thing in common: rapid and massive printing of banknotes leads to inflation.
+Power is often extremely irrational in the face of greed：

+- Weimar Republic (1920s): Germany's excessive money printing to pay war reparations led to hyperinflation.
+- Zimbabwe (2000s): Economic mismanagement and excessive currency printing caused severe hyperinflation.
+- Hungary (1946): Post-WWII reconstruction financed by printing currency resulted in record hyperinflation.
+- Venezuela (2010s): Falling oil prices, political instability, and money printing fueled hyperinflation.
+- Argentina (1980s, 2000s): Expansionary monetary policies and fiscal deficits contributed to high inflation.
+- US Civil War: Issuance of fiat "greenbacks" to fund the war led to inflationary pressures.
+- US Great Inflation (1970s): Expansionary monetary policy, oil shocks, and supply disruptions caused high inflation.
+- **Today**: A staggering $13 trillion has been infused into the economy through monetary expansion: $5.2 trillion allocated to combat the COVID-19 pandemic, $4.5 trillion deployed through quantitative easing measures, and $3 trillion dedicated to infrastructure investment.
+For context, World War II, the costliest conflict in history, incurred expenditures of $4.7 trillion.
+Remarkably, the cumulative financial burden of all of America's military engagements since 2001 amounts to less than the $5.2 trillion allocated for pandemic relief.
+Now, how surprised are you to see the staggering inflation happening today?